ManuelPeinado/FadingActionBar/README.md

 * [#ДАНСwithme][12].
 This app attempts to organise information from various social network streams into a single source.

 * [Pearl Jam Lyrics][13].
 Unofficial app for Pearl Jam fans that want to have all the lyrics of their favorite band in the palm of their hands.
+* [Weatherize][14].
+A weather app that is designed to look great and tell you the weather like a human does, not a machine.

 *Does your app use FadingActionBar?
 If you want to be featured on this list drop me a line.*